alb-p/bill-parser/README.md

-# Bill Extractor
+# Bill Parser

-`bill-extractor` is a Python tool that automatically extracts structured data from electricity bill PDFs and converts it into CSV format for easy analysis.
+`bill-parser` is a Python tool that automatically extracts structured data from electricity bill PDFs and converts it into CSV format for easy analysis.

 ## 🚀 Features